openwall/john-packages/CONTRIBUTING.md

 ## Merging procedures

-We prefer fast-forward merges, and in the case of GitHub, this requires the CLI.
-But this only makes sense for signed (and verified) commits, otherwise the approver should use the GitHub GUI.
+We prefer signed (and verified) commits and fast-forward merges.
+On GitHub this requires the CLI, however, for now, **there are no restrictions** on using merges through the GitHub GUI.

 The author and the approver should run these commands.
 The PR on GitHub will close automatically.